From facing rejections to being laid off to Country Counsel & Company Secretary at Boeing, India: Meet Dr. Akhil Prasad

 In 2005, I completed my Doctorate in Commerce and immediately got an opportunity at Disney as a Director of India Legal Affairs and Company Secretary.

-I was now convinced that pursuing academics or working hard, is what one can do, which attract opportunities.
+I was now convinced that pursuing academics or working hard, is what one can do, which attracts opportunities.
 In my case, it worked!

 Going from success to success only to be laid off!